webplatform/docs-wpd/Projects/CompaTables/Adding_to_our_content/index.md

 = Adding to our Docs pages =

+'''Status:''' Completed; Available on all documentation pages
+'''See in action:''' Take a look at all ''example pages'' listed in [[#Templates changed]].
+'''Next steps:'' TBD

+'
 == Summary ==

 Which MediaWiki templates are involved to display the compatibility tables data.